Destination: Home

 Evansville made a formal commitment in 2002 to end homelessness in our community.
 We set out to develop a 10-year strategic action plan called Destination: Home to guide us as we worked to alleviate and ultimately end homelessness in Evansville.

-Destination: Home was robust, taking about two years to complete.
-It was created using input from subject matter experts, formerly homeless individuals, service providers, and the general public, and tons of data and research.
+The first Destination: Home was robust, taking about two years to complete.
+It was created using input from subject matter experts, formerly homeless individuals, service providers and the general public, and tons of data and research.
 Over 200 people participated in the development of Evansville’s first strategic plan to end homelessness.

 - A deep-dive into the root causes of homelessness